Drew is a pharmacist, a novelist, a blogger, and a social media copywriter. He keeps his creative juices flowing through music and reading.

 An article in the American Journal of Lifestyle Medicine presented an interesting conclusion.
 Showing those pearly whites can reduce stress and even increase pain tolerance.
 Lower stress levels promote performance, critical thinking, and creativity.

 Even educators use humor to get their student’s creative brain juices flowing.
 A good laugh diminishes barriers among individuals.
-It makes sharing of ideas easier and relatable as well as boosts self-confidence.
-It is also known to improve general performance, especially in groups.
+It makes sharing of ideas easier and relatable, as well as boosts self-confidence.
+We also known it to improve general performance, especially in groups.